haotianmichael/rvcc/README.md

 For better readability,  `rvcc` produces `symbolTableFile.txt` to show the symbolTable consists  of `var`, `const `and `function name` of source code.

-Finally, `riscvCodeFile` as the target assembly file will be produced. **BUT**, `rvcc`  achieves very little RISCV-Instruction, for Its origin purpose was to learn compiler technology.
+Finally, `riscvCodeFile.s` as the target assembly file will be produced. **BUT**, `rvcc`  achieves very little RISCV-Instruction, for Its origin purpose was to learn compiler technology.

-TestSuite is [here](https://github.com/haotianmichael/rvcc/blob/master/test_src/README.md) .
-Only [J-constTB.c](https://github.com/haotianmichael/rvcc/blob/master/test_src/J-constTB.c) and [J-varTB.c](https://github.com/haotianmichael/rvcc/blob/master/test_src/J-varTB.c) is fully compiled to run on the qemu.
+TestSuite is [here](https://github.com/haotianmichael/rvcc/blob/master/test_src/README.md) . **All of tests can be compiled to IR level**.
+But only [J-constTB.c](https://github.com/haotianmichael/rvcc/blob/master/test_src/J-constTB.c) and [J-varTB.c](https://github.com/haotianmichael/rvcc/blob/master/test_src/J-varTB.c) is **fully compiled to run on the qemu**.
 [Here](https://haotianmichael.github.io/2020/02/16/Gcc-RISCV%E4%BA%A4%E5%8F%89%E7%BC%96%E8%AF%91%E5%B7%A5%E5%85%B7%E9%93%BE/) shows you  how to build RISC-V GNU Compiler Toolchain.